albertoalcolea/meant/README.md

   * `-n` - number of repeats of the test *(if this parameter is not specified will be executed 20 test)*
   * `-u` - you can specify a regex for extracting the execution time to measure ***(experimental functionality)***
   * `-g` - generate a graph with the results of each test
-  * `-gst` - generate a graph with the results of each test including the standard desviation
+  * `-gst` - generate a graph with the results of each test including the standard deviation
   * `-gname` - name for the graph file *(if this parameter is not specified will be created with an automatic name)*

 ### Examples